How streaming, diversity, #MeToo shaped TV decade of change

 “This was the decade that streaming became for many, many people the dominant way in which they watch television,” said Thompson.
 It’s a rapid shift that bears little relation to the previous entertainment industry revolution, cable TV.

 Only about a quarter of U.S. homes had cable in 1980 despite its availability since the mid-20th century.
-While growth finally exploded in the ‘80’s, it wasn’t until the tail end of the 1990s and the arrival of HBO’s “The Sopranos” and “Sex and the City” that premium cable received critical praise and honors, Thompson said.
+While growth finally exploded in the ‘80’s, it wasn’t until the late ’90s and the arrival of HBO’s “The Sopranos” and “Sex and the City” that premium cable received critical praise and honors, Thompson said.

 Apple TV Plus launched Nov.
-1 with Oprah Winfrey and Steven Spielberg among its first wave of producers, and was quickly followed by Disney Plus.
-The latter has a storehouse of Disney movies and TV shows to draw on, along with acquired properties from Marvel Entertainment and Lucasfilm and its “Star Wars” franchise.
+1 with Oprah Winfrey and Steven Spielberg among its first wave of producers , and was quickly followed by Disney Plus.
+The latter draws on a storehouse of Disney movies and TV shows, as well as powerhouse franchises like Marvel Entertainment and “Star Wars.”

-Among the other services set for 2020: Peacock from NBCUniversal; Quibi, run by ex-Disney chairman Jeffrey Katzenberg and former eBay head Meg Whitman, and HBO Max, is counting on HBO, TBS and the Warner Bros. studio assets acquired by parent company AT&T to lure subscribers.

 While cord-cutting became a quest for viewers seeking to shed hefty cable bills, there is still a price tag for the gusher of riches, as much as $14.99 monthly for HBO Max alone.

-If retailers can provide every type of yogurt known to humanity, why can’t TV take the same eclectic approach?
-It has in the past 10 years, as the increasing demand for content and the growth of niche programming created opportunities for diverse and candid voices.
-Ongoing efforts by advocacy groups also contributed to the gradual but unmistakable shift.

-Donald Glover illustrates the before and after.
+Take Donald Glover’s trajectory.
 The future multi-hyphenate writer, musician, actor and director had a respectable run as a cast member on the network sitcom “Community.”
 Two years later, he was the creator and star of FX’s “Atlanta,” which drew raves for its innovative storytelling focused on African American characters.

 Jill Soloway called on family experience to create the groundbreaking “Transparent,” about a trans woman and how her decision to be open has a ripple effect on her children and their circle.

-Ryan Murphy, already established as a successful producer with “Nip/Tuck”and “Glee,” exercised his clout to make FX’s “Pose,” set in the LGBTQ ballroom culture scene of the 1980s and ‘90s.
-Its star, Billy Porter , became the first openly gay man to win the best actor Emmy.
-Credit RuPaul and his “Drag Race,” which arrived on the cusp of the previous decade and grew in popularity, for setting the table.

-Even mainstream broadcasting expanded its field of vision, with ABC the first network in 20 years to air an Asian American family sitcom, “Fresh Off the Boat,” ending this season.
+Even mainstream broadcasting expanded its field of vision, with ABC the first network in 20 years to air an Asian American family sitcom, “Fresh Off the Boat.”
 Nahnatchka Khan was its executive producer, one of the women who gained prominence behind the camera in a sector long dominated by men.

-As producers, directors and writers, women put complex female characters in the center of the frame — a switch from the male antiheroes of “The Sopranos,” “Breaking Bad” and other turn-of-the-century hits.
-With women taking the reins as storytellers, female characters became as varied and complex as their male counterparts and began to encompass a fuller view of the modern experience.

 Lena Dunham’s “Girls” presented more than cookie-cutter young women, both in body and spirit, and foreshadowed the rise of actresses whose talent demands more attention than their weight, including Aidy Bryant of “Saturday Night Live” and Chrissy Metz of “This Is Us.”’